 Enjoy some cookies and brownies and have faith that the new beginnings you accept in your life will move you in the right direction.

-Yule versus Christmas: It Does Not Have to be a Competition
+Yule versus Christmas: It Doesn't Have to be a Competition

 One of the pitfalls of associating with a minority faith is feeling forgotten in December.
 Christmas, Hanukkah, and Kwanza all fall in December.
 So does Yule, or the Winter Solstice.